 In addition, recorders that offer higher levels of file compression will be able to store more or longer files.
 It is important to determine which option is best suited for an individual’s particular needs.

-Some voice recorders function much like mini recording studios, offering high fidelity sound bites with built-in editing functions.
+Some voice recorders function much like mini recording studios, like the Philips DPM8000, offering high fidelity sound bites with built-in editing functions.
 However, for most people who are recording lecture notes, dictations or other transcription practices, this level of sound quality is unnecessary.
 For these purposes, many of the most basic voice recorders are more than adequate.

 In fact, these basic voice recorders can have improved audio sound by using a microphone attachment.
 While the built-in microphones may provide decent audio, using a peripheral microphone attachment can drastically improve the overall sound quality.

 Anyone looking to record dictation or notes for later use needs to know that the voice recorder will be compatible with storage devices, such as computers and their operating systems.
 Many people assume that just because a device uses digital files that it will automatically transfer, but this is often false.
 Many portable audio recorders are both Mac- and Windows-friendly, but all devices should be carefully examined for their compatibility before being purchased.

 Voice recorders can be very valuable, especially for those who travel frequently or who rely on audio files on a regular basis.
 Not all voice recorders are created equal, so when choosing a new device, it is important to consider many of the different aspects that will affect their usefulness